desht/ChessCraft/README.md

 ## Installation

-1) Copy ChessCraft.jar into your plugins/ folder.
+1) Copy ChessCraft.jar into your Bukkit plugins/ folder.

 2) Download a copy of Chesspresso-lib.jar here: http://sourceforge.net/projects/chesspresso/files/chesspresso-lib/0.9.2/Chesspresso-lib-0.9.2.zip/download

-3) Copy Chesspresso-lib.jar into your lib/ folder.
+3) Extract Chesspresso-lib.jar from the above ZIP file (it also contains package documentation for Chesspresso but you don't need to do anything with that) into your Bukkit lib/ folder.

 4) Restart/reload your server.
-Done.

 ## Usage